RSS

 Carpet and Flooring

 Does your carpet appear old or worn in areas?
 Is it an outdated colour or pattern?
 If the answer to either of these questions is yes, you should consider replacing it.
-You can find replacement carpeting that is relatively inexpensive.
-And always opt for neutral colors.
+You can find relatively inexpensive replacement carpeting.
+And always opt for neutral colours.

 Any visibly broken floor tiles should be replaced.
 But make sure you do not spend too much on these replacements.
-The goal is not to revamp the entire home, but, rather, to avoid causing any negative impressions due to noticeable damage or wear around the house.
+The goal is not to revamp the entire home but, rather, avoid causing any negative impressions due to noticeable damage or wear around the house.

 Doors and Windows